-I recently mentioned a project we completed five years ago covering the Industrial Revolution through the Great Depression.
+I recently mentioned a project we completed five or six years ago covering the Industrial Revolution through the Great Depression.
 Here’s the other project we completed that same semester, and it fascinated our oldest son so much that he became a little World War II expert over the span of just a couple of months.
 These two studies remain some of our favorite memories from our oldest child’s elementary school years…

 The World War II Project Pack included a study of major conflicts in the European and Pacific Theatres (with fantastic map overlays),